Why SEO Traffic Fails Without Conversion Strategy (And How Agencies Fix It)

 Put customer reviews on product pages.
 Make sure "Add to Cart" is visible without scrolling.
 Link from blog posts to service pages.
 Don't assume people know how to buy from you.

 Track conversions and revenue, not just rankings and traffic.
 If your rankings go up but sales don't, something's still broken.
-Measuring SEO success beyond rankings and traffic is what actually matters.

-This client saw changes in 6-8 weeks.
+After Websites that Sell rolled out this strategy, the client saw changes in 6-8 weeks.
 Ten months later: traffic up 76%, conversions up 177%, revenue up 222%.

-Local service businesses make the same mistakes.
 They rank for "how to fix a leaking tap" when they need "emergency plumber Gold Coast."
-They write blog posts about home maintenance when they should focus on their service pages.

 Informational content builds authority.
 It gets you into the consideration phase.
 But if that's your entire strategy, you're just attracting people who want free advice.

 If your agency only talks about rankings, ask them about conversions.
+Ask how many visitors turn into customers.
+If they can't answer that, they're measuring the wrong thing.

-Stop optimising for traffic
+Stop Optimising for Traffic

 If your traffic's up but revenue isn't, your rankings aren't the problem.
-It's what happens after someone lands on your site.

 Cover Photo by olia danilevich